View your shopping cart.

 More Info

-Los Angeles Times Book Prize for Poetry
+Winner of the Los Angeles Times Book Prize for Poetry

-An indispensable volume of poems, selected from almost four decades of work, that tracks the evolution of one of our most renowned contemporary poets, Pulitzer Prize-winner Jorie Graham.
+An indispensable volume of poems, selected from almost four decades of work, that tracks the evolution of one of our most renowned contemporary poets, Pulitzer Prize winner Jorie Graham.

 The Poetry Foundation has named Jorie Graham "one of the most celebrated poets of the American post-war generation."
 In 1996, her volume of poetry selected from her first five books, Dream of a Unified Field, won the Pulitzer Prize.
 Now, twenty years later, Graham returns with a new selection, this time from eleven volumes, including previously unpublished work, which, in its breathtaking overview, illuminates of the development of her remarkable poetry thus far.